How we have adapted our way of life at Surrey

 For PhD intakes, the deadline for commencement is usually four weeks or one month, however, given the situation we are keeping these periods under review.

 It is not possible to defer an application for our Acting, Actor-Musician, and Musical Theatre, Health Sciences, Dietetics and Veterinary Medicine and Science programmes.
 This is due to the limited number of places available each year and possible changes to the professional requirements each cycle.
-If you are requesting a deferral due to issues related to Covid-19 please contact us.

 We do not normally permit applicants to defer entry for more than one year.
 Applicants who defer for more than one year are usually expected to make a new application through UCAS.